LIP-Flavour-Anomalies-studies/SummerLIP25/README.md

 3. Run `root Signal_vs_Background/prepdata.cc`
     - Creates new signal and background ROOT files with selected variables.
 4. Run `python Machine_Learning/Training/main.py`
-    - Trains model using preprocessed data
+    - Trains model using preprocessed data.
-    - Check which variables are being used for training in `Machine_Learning/Training/prepdata_v0.py`.
+    - Check which variables are being used for training by choosing version number.
-    - Careful to not overwrite checkpoints: make sure to change version name of the pth file saved.
 5. Run `python Machine_Learning/Evaluation/evaluation.py`
     - Evaluates trained models with different loss functions.
+    - Computes best threshold based on Youden J's statistic (as a working point).
+    - Choose which version to be evaluated in `main()`.
+6. Run `root Machine_Learning/Data_Application/ROOTvar.cc`
+    - Prepares files to apply trained models on full datasets.
+    - Keeps only signal events and writes them to a ROOT file (for bMass).
+7. Run `python Machine_Learning/Data_Application/weights.py`
+    - Computes scaling weights to use in FoM.
+8. Run `python Machine_Learning/Data_Application/FoM.py`
+    - Determines new best threshold based on FoM maximisation.

 ---

-## Contribution and Collaboration Workflow
+## Contribution

 #### Working on a New Branch
 ```bash